Who knows himself has discernment. - Lao Tzu

 A deep issue that much revolves around in life is reliance, or trust.
 There are many different teachings or guesses in the world, and different faiths.
 Suppose that most of them are wrong faiths on some points or others.

-For example, some - like Yogananda - say the Bible teaches reincarnation, and others - many Bible scholars - do not:
+For example, some say the Bible teaches reincarnation, and others - many Bible scholars - do not:

 There is a difference between interpreting a saying fairly - as unbiased as possible -, and reading things into a saying.
-Yogananda was prone to the latter approach, which we probably should know is unreliable.
-Further, in Yogananda's society, the reincarnation faith is different from that of several gospels passages, but see if various pieces of implanted Yogananda faith are fairy based.
-The contexts often tell things too, and many Bible scholars tell a lot of the contexts.
-There is good reason to trust good scholars above a faith-bully who gets a following.
+The context (setting) often tells a lot, and Bible scholars may tell a lot of the contexts.
+Trust good scholars above any sectarian faith-bully working a following.

 Some find life illusory and others find such doctrine unfit

-It's no good to be "raped" by faithy mishmash, and thus opinionated.
+It's no good to be handled by "faithy" mishmash - that is, to get opinionated.

-A. That would depend on what their claims were.
-See a story:
+Answer: That would depend on what their claims were.

 John Cremony was a famous Western figure.
 He told one story of a desperate flight from pursuing Indians.